sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [CodeAbbey - a place where everyone can master programming](http://www.codeabbey.com) : Best place to begin with problems that start at the easiest and gradually increase difficulty with each problem.
 - [Codewars](https://www.codewars.com) : Practice coding by solving user-generated challenges known as kata.
 You can also create your own kata to challenge others.
 - [Exercism.io](http://exercism.io) : download and solve practice problems in over 50 different languages, and share your solution with others.
-- [HackerRank](https://www.hackerrank.com) : Provides a variety of challenges in different domains such as algorithms, data structures, artificial intelligence, and more.
 - [InterviewBit/Coding Interview Questions](https://www.interviewbit.com) : Gamifies the experience of practicing for your interview and includes lots of sample problems to solve.
 - [karan/Projects-Solutions](https://github.com/karan/Projects-Solutions) : Solutions to most of the problems in the link above
 - [Lod - Cloud](http://lod-cloud.net) : The Linking Open Data cloud diagram